adityasurya4103/STQA-mini-project-sem-7/README.md

 ### This project will need the chromedriver-win64

-### In the selenium_test.py file change the path to your respective driver location the path is in service variable

-## Steps to Run the code
+# Steps to Run the code
 1. Open xampp control panel
 2. Start Apache and MySql
 3. Open http://localhost/phpmyadmin